Information Security

 5. General

-1. All Users are responsible for managing Resources for the purposes stated in this policy.
+1. All Users are responsible for protecting University Data and University Resources in accordance with this policy.
 At a minimum, each User must comply with the following requirements:

 2. All University-owned laptop computers must be encrypted;